 How Do I Apply for a Special Enrollment Period?

-HealthMarkets’ FitScore™ can help you compare plans and find the best price available on the plans we offer.
+HealthMarkets’ FitScore® can help you compare plans and find the best price available on the plans we offer.
 The higher the FitScore, the better the plan matches your needs.
-If you want to explore other options, let us help you find coverage—even if your best option doesn’t include a plan we offer.
-As always, our counsel is free.
+If you want to explore other options at no cost or obligation, let us help you find coverage—even if your best option doesn’t include a plan we offer.
 Call us today at (800) 304-3414.